ehrpg/qstar/docs/crisis.md

 ### Available Actions

 All character can perform basic actions.
-Perks and equipment can make additional actions available.
+[Perks](/perks-flaws#perks) and equipment can make additional actions available.

 This table provides a guideline for actions and their AP cost.
-These apply unless stated otherwise, e.g. attacking with a big weapon may require more AP.
+These apply unless stated otherwise, e.g. attacking with an oversized weapon may require more AP.

 | Action   |   AP | Description                                                                |
 |----------|-----:|----------------------------------------------------------------------------|